justeattakeaway/JustSaying/docs/subscriptions/middleware/custom-middleware.md

 3. If you require services from the DI container to create or resolve the middleware, resolve them from `builder.ServiceResolver`.
    1. Note that you may also need to register required services into the container for them to be made available here.

+### Additional notes

+When adding custom middleware, the default middlewares (`StopwatchMiddleware` and `HandlerInvocationMiddleware`) will not be added automatically.

+You should call `UseDefaults<T>(...)`` to make sure they are added to your subscription configuration.

+You can view the [sample](https://github.com/justeattakeaway/JustSaying/tree/main/samples/src/JustSaying.Sample.Middleware) for details.